rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 **Unsuccessful ping response**

-If no packets are received, as shown in the following example, the network might or might not be down.
+If no packets are received, as shown in the following example, the network might be down.
 To verify, consider performing additional troubleshooting with the traceroute or MTR tool

     $ ping engadget.com
     PING engadget.com (149.174.110.102) 56(84) bytes of data.